Skip to content

 Parkinson's disease is a progressive neurodegenerative disorder characterised by tremor, rigidity, bradykinesia, and postural instability.
 As the condition advances, conventional dopaminergic medications often become less effective, and patients seek complementary approaches.
 Mesenchymal stem cells have demonstrated neuroprotective and anti-inflammatory properties in clinical research, offering a potential supportive therapy.
 Treatment is delivered at Boston Health Longevity in Chiang Mai with rigorous patient selection and neurological monitoring.

-Patients from Australia, Singapore, Hong Kong, and the UAE travel to Chiang Mai for treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.
+Patients from Singapore, Hong Kong, Taiwan and Australia travel to Chiang Mai for parkinson's disease treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.

 What Causes Parkinson's Disease?